liuxuhelloworld/liuxuhelloworld.github.io/_posts/notes/microservices_patterns/2023-01-29-microservices-patterns-introduction.md

+---
+title: Introduction
+---

 # Software Architecture
 The software architecture of a computing system is the set of structures needed to reason about the system, which comprise software elements, relations among them, and properties of both.

 More concretely, an application's architecture can be viewd from multiple perspectives, in the same way that a building's architecture can be viewed from structural, plumbing, electrical, and other perspectives.

 Architecure is important because it enables an application to satisfy the second category of requirements: its *quality of service* requirements.
-There are also known as *quality attributes*.
+They are also known as *quality attributes*.
 The quality of service requirements define the runtime qualities such as scalability and reliability.
 They also define development time qualities including maintainability, testability, and deployability.
 The architecture you choose for your application determines how well it meets these quality requirements.

 # Architectural Style
 An *architectural style* defines a family of such systems in terms of a pattern of structural organization.
 More specifically, an architecture style determines the vocabulary of components and connectors that can be used in instances of that style, together with a set of constraints on how they can be combined.